-The Brigham and Women’s Hospital (BWH) Lung Transplant Program, the largest program in New England over the past decade, is committed to providing the most innovative, effective, and compassionate care to our patients with advanced lung disease.
+The Brigham and Women’s Hospital Lung Transplant Program, the largest program in New England over the past decade, is committed to providing the most innovative, effective, and compassionate care to our patients with advanced lung disease.
+A pioneer in lung transplantation, Brigham and Women's Hospital continues to lead with the resources, research, and expertise to offer life-saving care.
+For patients in need of lung transplantation, our experts at The Lung offer the most advanced surgical, therapeutic and life-preserving techniques—performed with skill and compassion.

 This commitment is based on a long tradition of excellence.
 Our program has been the source of several transplant milestones, including the first adult lung transplant in Massachusetts and the first bilateral (double) lung transplant in New England.
 Building upon these groundbreaking efforts, we continue to work to provide the best possible outcomes for our patients by providing the most advanced therapies available, teaching tomorrow’s leaders in lung transplantation, and studying new methods for improving transplantation.